-Now that you have your supplies and your pattern, you are ready to really get started on this project.
-Using your pattern placed over the foam, trace the horn shape onto the foam with a marker.
-You will then cut out the pieces with a box cutter or scissors if you are working with thin enough foam.
-If you are looking to glue pieces together to create a thicker foam, you will need to cut out duplicate pieces so you can glue them together.
-Even if the foam you are using is relatively thick, it is still a good idea to glue two separate pieces together because it creates a 3D look instead of a flat look.
+Place your pattern on the foam and trace the horn shape with a marker.
+You can then cut out the pieces with a box cutter or sharp knife.
+If you are gluing pieces together to create a thicker piece, you will need to cut out multiple pieces so you can glue them together.

 Glue Layers Together

 The next step in how to make cosplay horns is to glue the pieces together.
-You can use a range of solutions here such as hot glue, liquid latex, or contact cement to glue the pieces together.
-The important thing is that you use enough to get a secure hold.
-You should also make sure you give the horns enough time to dry without touching them to solidify their hold.
+Even if the foam you are using is relatively thick, it is still a good idea to glue two separate pieces together because it creates a 3D look instead of a flat look.
+You can use a range of solutions here such as hot glue, liquid latex, or contact cement to adhere the pieces together.
+The important thing is that you use enough to create a secure hold.
+Be sure to give the horns sufficient time to dry to solidify the hold.

-Once you have the duplicate pieces all glued together in the shape of the horns, you want to mark the bottom of the foam horns as to where you will glue the base.
-This will help later on to make sure the horns stay upright in the right direction for your character portrayal.
+Once you have the pieces glued together as needed, you will want to mark the bottom of the foam horns where they will be glued to the base.
+This will help later on to make sure the horns stay upright for your portrayal.

 Refine/Adjust Shape as Needed

-If you need to shave off a bit of foam in certain areas to get the right shape, now is the time to do so using scissors or a box cutter.
-The key is to make sure you compare the two separate horns while working to keep them even in appearance.
+If you need to shave off a bit of foam to get the right shape, you can do so with a box cutter or sharp blade.
+Be sure to compare the two separate horns as you work to keep them even in appearance.

-To add texture to the horns, you will take strips of paper towels long enough to wrap around the horns and apply them to the surface.
-Using liquid latex, simply wrap the strips around the horns and brush them down.
-This will create texture and even ridges in the horns to give them a more realistic appearance over the foam surface.
+To add texture to the horns, take long strips of paper towel and wrap them around the surface of the horns using liquid latex and brush them down.
+This will create texture and even ridges in the horns to give them a more realistic appearance.

-Next, you will paint the horns in your chosen color for the character portrayal.
-You want to make sure the latex is dry from the texturizing step before you paint.
-You should also make sure you work on a surface you don’t mind ruining such as old newspapers or grocery bags.
-Using the chosen acyclic paint colors and a brush, you can start painting.
-A good tip is to start with a lighter color for the base and then go darker as needed to give you more control over the end result.
+A good tip for painting is to start with a lighter color for the base and then go darker, as needed, to give you more control over the end result.
 Once you have the horns painted the way you want them, make sure you give them plenty of time to dry before moving on to the next step.